argodev/studies/ot_survey/OT_Class_05_Manuscript.md

 [Questions]

-Let’s pray.

-# Joshua
+# Historical Books

-Good morning.
-Today we’re on through the Old Testament into the narratives of Joshua and Judges.
+Now we are going to move into the narratives of Joshua and Judges.
 The books of Moses, the first five books, have been completed.
-And so we now journey out of the “Torah”, or the “Pentateuch”, and into the “the Historical Books.”
+And so we now journey out of the “Torah”, or the “Pentateuch”, and into the "the Historical Books."

-[PRAY]

 Before we look at the detail of Joshua and Judges, let’s start by looking at some context.
 The book of Joshua was probably written by Joshua himself within the first 15 years of the 14th century BC.
 At the start of the book, as you might remember, the nation of Israel is outside the land of Canaan, eastward over the Jordan River.
 But by the end of the book they will have taken and occupied the land (as you can see from the map).
 We can summarize Joshua by saying: Joshua is all about conquest.
 The Israelites enter the land, take the land, possess the land, and come to rest.